fred6/eucele/index.md

 Some wise words go here.
 2000 year old book. blah blah.

+Steps in the proof that are underlined can be clicked on to show the justification or notes for that step.

 I use "■" to indicate that a proof is over.
 This is called a [halmos or tombstone](http://en.wikipedia.org/wiki/Tombstone_(typography)).
 This is used in place of [QED](http://en.wikipedia.org/wiki/Q.E.D.)

 # Book 1